stepas-toliautas/enccs-instructor-training/content/learners.md

 ## Cognitive development and mental models

 Effective learning is facilitated by the creation of a well-founded *mental model*.
-A mental model is a collection of concepts and facts, along with the relationships between those concepts, which a person has about a topic.
+**A mental model may be represented as a collection of concepts and facts, connected by relationships.**
+The mental model of an expert in any given subject will be far larger and more complex than that of a novice, including both more concepts and more detailed and numerous relationships.
+However, both may be perfectly useful in certain contexts.

 For example, a long-time European resident may have an advanced understanding of the location of European countries, major cities and landmarks, weather patterns, regional economies and demographic patterns, as well as the relationships